2023 Moose River Atlassing Trip Log

 Day 5 (June 13): Point Counts and travel to “Fox Sparrow Beach” on Wikikanishi Island

 Today we graduated to a new priority square (17UMS84).
 We got up even earlier this morning (4:30) to cover more territory.
-We made the decision to conduct 25 Point Counts in the vicinity of our camp, rather than try to cover the 2 sets of point counts established by the previous atlas as we just didn’t have time to travel that distance.
-This meant that each team of 2 would need to do 8/9 Point Counts this morning.
-It took each team about 5.5 hours to cover the territory needed for the 8 or 9 points.
+We made the decision to conduct 25 point counts in the vicinity of our camp, rather than try to cover the two sets of point counts established during Atlas-2 as we just didn’t have time to travel that distance.
+This meant that each team of two would need to do eight or nine point counts this morning.
+It took each team about 5.5 hours to cover the territory needed for the points.
 Each team covered 7-9 km, of which the majority was in the dry spruce bog and very tough going.

 Alex conducting a point count (Photo credit: Catherine Killen)